UPDATED: April 3, 2020

 The first confirmed cases of COVID-19 appeared in Vietnam on Jan.
 23, 2020.
-Of the confirmed infections in Vietnam to date, 13 are Vietnamese, two are Chinese and one is American.
+Of the confirmed cases that have appeared in Vietnam to date, 175 are Vietnamese, and the rest are foreigners.

 Vietnam’s Prime Minister officially declared COVID-19 an epidemic in Vietnam on Feb.
 1, 2020.
 Although confirmed cases remain low within the country, authorities are taking swift and strict preventative measures to contain the virus.
-The government has formed a National Steering Committee to direct efforts and communicate to the public.
+The government has formed a National Steering Committee for COVID-19 Prevention and Control to direct efforts and communicate to the public.

 In addition to these, many private Vietnamese businesses, residential complexes and tourist accommodations have installed their own preventative measures to keep customers safe.

 Vietnam's Ministry of Health has ordered all Vietnamese and foreigners in the country to wear face masks on flights, in airport terminals, and in crowded public places such as supermarkets, bus stations, and public transport vehicles in an effort to combat the spread of the virus.

 Travellers in Vietnam are encouraged to take sensible precautions against COVID-19 during their trips.

 The World Health Organization outlines these basic practices to keep yourself and your loved ones safe:

 Avoid travelling if you have a fever and cough.
 If you have fever, cough, and difficulty breathing, alert health care services and share with them your recent travel history.

 Maintain social distancing.
 Stay a metre or more away from others, especially those who are sneezing or coughing, or have fever.

 Wash your hands regularly with soap and running water.
 You can also use an alcohol-based hand-sanitizer to spray your hands as often as you like.